 You can log in directly to Smarthinking from Online Campus by using the link in the left-hand navigation menu of your course.

+Please Note

-Ρ Please Note of marthinking may be used only for current Boston University online courses and career services.
-Use f this service for purposes other than current coursework or career services may result in eactivation of your Smarthinking account.
+Smarthinking may be used only for current Boston University online courses and career services.
+Use of this service for purposes other than current coursework or career services may result in deactivation of your Smarthinking account.

 Study Guide